Scholarship & Funding Opportunities for Study Abroad

 The Scholarship America Dream Award is open to students at the sophomore year or higher who are U.S. citizens, U.S. permanent residents, or individuals granted deferred action status under DACA who have a minimum 3.0 GPA and demonstrate financial need.
 Applications for the 2017-18 academic year are usually available in October with a December deadline, but check the website for exact dates.

 The Fund for Education Abroad awards are intended to support students in high-quality, rigorous education abroad programs.
 Students applying for semester, summer, or full year programs may apply.
 Applicants must be U.S. citizens, permanent residents, or DACA students currently enrolled in a U.S. university or college.
-Application cycle opens in mid-November and closes in mid-January for study during the following academic year.
+Application cycle opens in mid-November and closes in early-January for study during the following academic year.
 Because the deadline date is so far in advance of the actual study semester/summer, it is not necessary for applicants to have applied or been accepted to a study abroad program.
 Groups typically underrepresented in study abroad, such as minority students, first-generation college students, and STEM majors, are encouraged to apply.

 Rainbow Scholarship : LGBTQI students who are applying for a scholarship for the Fund for Education Abroad General Scholarship (see above) may also choose to be considered for this award by indicating this through their applications forms.
 FEA offers scholarships to LGBTQI students to take part in a high-quality study abroad program.
 Because the deadline date is so far in advance of the actual study semester/summer, it is not necessary for applicants to have applied or been accepted to a study abroad program.